engl5674/engl5674s18/_schedule/schedule.md

           readings: [
             'As needed.' ]
           assign: [
-            'At least 2 fieldnotes + at least 1-2 memos.', 'Bring in an artifact(s) that help you describe a working theory about what you see with regards to your rhetorical analysis work.
+            'At least 2 fieldnotes + at least 1-2 memos OR 3-4 memos.', 'Bring in an artifact(s) that help you describe a working theory about what you see with regards to your rhetorical analysis work.
 Be prepared to provide clear claims about what you see operating, and how your artifacts provide evidence for such claims about rhetorical action at work.
 Be sure to describe to whom this theory/idea speaks.
 I think the best artifact/demo will be something that is <strong>NOT</strong> quite "fitting" with how previous scholars have discussed a concept of importance.' ]
       thu:
         - date: 2018-04-12
           desc: 'Artifact Action -- Day 2'
           readings: [ 'As needed: artifacts, fieldwork, etc.' ]
-          assign: [ 'At least 2 fieldnotes + at least 1-2 memos.', 'Based on what you gleaned form last time, we will conduct another round with the same groups.
-Tell them how your ideas have progressed since last time, how that progress happenned, and what your next steps will be because of it.' ]
+          assign: [ 'At least 2 fieldnotes + at least 1-2 memos OR 3-4 memos.', 'Based on what you gleaned form last time, we will conduct another round with the same groups.
+Tell them how your ideas have progressed since last time, how that progress happened, and what your next steps will be because of it.' ]

     - num: 14
       wkh: 'Dr. Mucklebauer Visit &amp; Autoethnography Examples'